An Analytical Prediction of the Bifurcation Scheme of a Clarinet-Like Instrument: Effects of Resonator Losses: Introduction

 The use of simplified models for the prediction of the oscillation regimes is classical for musical instruments producing self-sustained oscillations.
 For the calculation of the instability thresholds, linearization was used (see Wilson and Beavers \cite{Wilson} or Silva et al \cite{silva}), while for ab initio computation, the iterated map scheme was studied (see Mc Intyre et al \cite{McIntyre:83}, Maganza et al \cite{Maganza:86}, Taillard et al \cite{taillard}).
 The interest of the model chosen in the present paper is that analytical formulas are possible, given clear dependence of the parameters (for other models, numerical calculations could be possible by using similar basic ideas, using for instance continuation methods\cite {karkar} or time-domain methods \cite{guillem, tachi}).

-The analytical calculations presented hereafter are slightly different than those of Ref. \cite{Dalmont:05}.
+The analytical calculations presented hereafter are slightly different from those of Ref. \cite{Dalmont:05}.
 They also are limited to the limit cycles corresponding to the two-state oscillating regime, but are based upon a generalization of the fact that for this regime, when no losses are present, the flow rate is a constant.
 This regime is the most similar to what musicians consider as a \textquotedblleft normal" sound.
 In particular the method allows studying the character of the emergence and extinction bifurcations of this regime, which are important properties related to the possibility to play pianissimo or not, and more generally to the ease of playing.
-In Ref. \cite{Dalmont:05} it was shown that the extinction bifurcation can be direct or inverse; here it is shown that this is true also for the emergence bifurcation.
+In Ref. \cite{Dalmont:05} it was shown that the extinction bifurcation can be direct or inverse (supercritical and subcritical, respectively, see Refs; \cite{115,171,252}); here it is shown that this is true also for the emergence bifurcation.

 In section \ref{model}, the basic model of Ref. \cite{Dalmont:05} is reminded (see also \cite{Kergomard:95}), and a treatment of the problem based upon a unique quantity, the pressure difference $\Delta p,$ is presented in section \ref{recu}.\ This leads to a simple graphical analysis of the two-state regime, explained in section \ref{exis}, yielding a proof that it cannot exist with reverse flow, and an easy calculation method.
 Then some blowing pressure thresholds (stability, existence, ...) are calculated with respect to the parameters of interest (loss, reed opening).